14 best product tour software for SaaS teams (2026)

 (Source)

-While Userflow’s name isn’t as recognized as some of its competitors on this list, its offerings are extremely strong.
-It complements standard features like tooltips with user progress checklists, no-code tracking, and integration with a wide variety of platforms like Amplitude or Mixpanel.
+While Userflow's name isn't as recognized as some of its competitors on this list, its offerings are extremely strong.
+It complements standard features like tooltips with user progress checklists, low-code tracking, and integration with a wide variety of platforms like Amplitude or Mixpanel.
 Userflow allows product managers to customize avatars, colors, and fonts, giving users more control over the aesthetic feel.
 All of this is backed with built-in analytics functionality for enhancing product tours based on user behavior.

 Pros